jimasp/behave-vsc/CONTRIBUTING.md

 - If you are stepping in to external code, then it's likely you either hit the pause button, or you need to remove all breakpoints (e.g. "caught exceptions").
 - If an exception is not bubbling, see [Error handling](#error-handling).
 - Is the problem actually in another extension (if debugging, check the file path of the file you have you stepped into).
-- Have you pulled the latest version of the source code?
+- Have you pulled the latest version of the source code? and if so, have you run a `git clean -fdx` and `npm install`? (make sure you commit/stash any changes first)
 - Have you followed all the steps in [Development environment setup for extension development](#development-environment-setup-for-extension-development), including `npm install` if you just pulled?
 - Does the issue occur with the example project workspaces, or just in your own project?
 What is different about your project?
 - Have you made any changes yourself?
 If so, can you e.g. stash/backup your changes and do a `git clean -fdx` and pull latest and `npm install`?
 Does it work without your changes?